univ-of-utah-marriott-library-apple/display_manager/README.md

 TODO SOON!

-## Usage
+## Command-Line Usage

-The Display Manager command-line interface supports the following commands:
+The Display Manager command-line API supports the following commands:

 ```
 $ displayManager.py { help | set | show | brightness | rotate | mirror | underscan }
 ```

-The `help` option just prints out relevant information, and is interchangeable with `--help`.
+The `help` option prints out relevant usage information (similar to this document).
 You can give any commands as an argument to `help` (e.g. `displayManager.py help mirror`), and you can give `help` as an argument to any commands.

-The other commands each have their own help instructions, which are detailed below.
+Each command has its own help information, which is detailed below:

 ### Set